mslinn/dependencyReport/README.md

 import com.micronautics.dependencyReport.DependencyReport._
 ````

-        1. Look for the line like this inside the same section: `lazy val YYYY = Project(`
+        1. Look for the line(s) like this inside the same section: `lazy val YYYY = Project(`

+        1. Do the following for each `Project` definition

             1. Concatenate the plug-in's tasks and settings with the project's other tasks and settings.
                The plug-in's tasks and settings are defined in `dependencyReportSettings`.
                The end result should look something like this:

 ````
 lazy val YYYY = Project(